alvaropp/alvaropp.github.io/content/projects/keep_exploring.markdown

 big_img: https://user-images.githubusercontent.com/4785303/80966808-23872580-8e0d-11ea-9e97-dcb6e316106d.gif
 ---

 The idea is to visit every street, road, path and trail in Guildford Borough using my feet and my bikes.
-I record these activities using [Komoot](https://www.komoot.com/user/807017409913){:target="_ blank"} and embed the routes in an interactive map (that should be getting fuller with time) using [Folium](https://github.com/python-visualization/folium){:target="_ blank"}.
-This map is available [here](http://alvarop.me/keep-exploring/){:target="_ blank"} and embedded in the following frame:
+I record these activities using <a href="https://www.komoot.com/user/807017409913" target="_blank">Komoot</a> and embed the routes in an interactive map (that should be getting fuller with time) using <a href="https://github.com/python-visualization/folium" target="_blank">Folium</a>.
+This map is available <a href="http://alvarop.me/keep-exploring/" target="_blank">here</a> and embedded in the following frame:

 <div class="video-container">
   <iframe src="https://alvarop.me/keep-exploring/" frameborder="0" allowfullscreen></iframe>
 </div>